Resumes & Cover Letters

 - Focus on relevant information.
 Do not include personal information such as age, health, race, marital status or hobbies.

 - Proofread your resume several times.
 Have other people proofread as well.
-Visit Career Services for a resume critique.
+Visit Center for Career & Co-op for a resume critique.

 - Save your resume as a PDF before uploading it to a job posting system or emailing.
 This will ensure the document appears correctly for the viewer.